Please enable JavaScript in your browser to complete this form.

 Let’s Cook:

 While the bacon is cooking, it’s time to mix up the glaze.
 You can find the recipe for that below, but it’s really simple.
-You’re going to put that together and put that in the smoker or oven to combine and then glaze for a couple minutes at the end of the cook.
+You’re going to put that together and put that in the smoker or oven to combine and then glaze for a couple of minutes at the end of the cook.
 Sooooo delicious!

 candied bacon